Blast in Kabul, Afghanistan kills 8; Islamic State claims responsibility | Law-Order

 Blast in Kabul, Afghanistan kills 8; Islamic State claims responsibility

-The Islamic State (IS) militant group on Friday claimed responsibility for a deadly blast in a Shi'ite residential area in Afghanistan's capital Kabul, the group said.
+The Islamic State (IS) militant group claimed responsibility for a deadly blast on Friday in a Shi'ite residential area in Afghanistan's capital Kabul.

-The Afghan police said at least eight people were killed and 18 wounded in the blast.
-The militant group said in a statement that 20 people were killed and injured in an attack launched in western Kabul.
-"The explosion happened in a crowded place," said Khalid Zadran, the city's police spokesman.
+Police said at least eight people were killed and 18 wounded in the blast.
+The militant group said in a statement that 20 people were killed and injured in the attack in western Kabul.
+"The explosion happened in a crowded place," police spokesman Khalid Zadran said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)